evangraan/light-curve-ai/README.md

-# light-curve-ai
+# light-curve-selector
-A small C++ AI project using OpenCV to help select promising light curves from a large image database
+A small C++ project using OpenCV to help select promising light curves from a large image database